CrypticButter/ButteryTaskbar/README.md

 # Buttery Taskbar
 Save space on your screen by *permanently* hiding the taskbar when it's not needed.
 This is **a much-needed fix for Windows' default taskbar auto-hide.**

+Essentially, we're combining the taskbar with the Start Menu.

 ### ***[Get it now!](https://github.com/CrypticButter/ButteryTaskbar/wiki/Installation,-Setup-and-Usage)***

 ![Enjoy the entire desktop](https://i.imgur.com/HSuzqLhl.png)